 We have an unfunded, non-qualified incentive compensation deferral plan for participants of the AIP and LTIP.
 Participants can elect to defer up to 100% of their annual AIP award and/or up to 100% of their LTIP award for each performance period.
 Deferred awards will be credited to a deferred stock account as credits denominated in shares of our Class A common stock until retirement or other separation from service.
 Participants are 100% vested at date of deferral.
-The shares are held in a rabbi trust, which was established to hold the shares earned under both the incentive compensation deferral plan and the deferred stock compensation plan for outside directors.
+The shares are then held in a rabbi trust, which was established to hold the shares earned under both the incentive compensation deferral plan and the deferred stock compensation plan for outside directors.
 The rabbi trust is classified and accounted for as equity in a manner consistent with the accounting for treasury stock.
 Dividends received on the shares in the rabbi trust are used to purchase additional shares.
 Vested share credits will be paid to participants from the rabbi trust upon separation from service in approximate equal annual installments of Class A shares for a period of three years.
-In 2022, the rabbi trust purchased 2,879 shares of our common stock in the open market at an average price of \$173.52 for \$0.5 million to satisfy the liability for the 2021 AIP awards and 4,167 shares at an average price of \$178.45 for \$0.7 million to satisfy the liability for the 2019-2021 LTIP performance period awards deferred under the incentive compensation deferral plan.
-In 2021, the rabbi trust purchased 2,570 shares of our common stock in the open market at an average price of \$232.81 for \$0.6 million to satisfy the liability for the 2020 AIP awards and 17,881 shares at an average share price of \$191.25 for \$3.4 million to satisfy the liability for the 2018-2020 LTIP performance period awards deferred under the incentive compensation deferral plan.
-In 2020, the rabbi trust purchased 3,934 shares of our common stock in the open market at an average price of \$155.92 for \$0.6 million to satisfy the liability for the 2019 AIP awards deferred under the incentive compensation deferral plan and 18,126 shares at an average price of \$185.31 for \$3.4 million to satisfy the liability for the 2017-2019 LTIP performance period awards deferred under the incentive compensation deferral plan.
+In 2023, the rabbi trust purchased 1,608 shares of our common stock in the open market at an average price of \$230.71 for \$0.4 million to satisfy the liability for the 2022 AIP and 2020-2022 LTIP performance period awards deferred under the incentive compensation deferral plan, and dividend equivalent credits on rabbi trust shares.
+In 2022, the rabbi trust purchased 7,046 shares of our common stock in the open market at an average price of \$176.44 for \$1.2 million to satisfy the liability for the 2021 AIP and 2019-2021 LTIP performance period awards deferred under the incentive compensation deferral plan, and dividend equivalent credits on rabbi trust shares.
+In 2021, the rabbi trust purchased 20,451 shares of our common stock in the open market at an average price of \$196.48 for \$4.0 million to satisfy the liability for the 2020 AIP and 2018-2020 LTIP performance period awards deferred under the incentive compensation deferral plan, and dividend equivalent credits on rabbi trust shares.